A surface with discrete and non-finitely generated automorphism group: General strategy of construction from a special K3 surface

 \begin{definition} Let $(S, C, P)$ be a very special triple.
 Let $p_1 : S_1 \to S$ be the blow-up of $S$ at $P$ and $E_P \simeq \P^1$ the exceptional curve.
 The above local coordinates $(z_1,z_2)$ induce homogeneous coordinates $[z_1:z_2]$ on $E_P$.
 Define two points $P$ and $P'$ in $E_P$ by $P' := [v_1]=[1:0]$ and $P'':=[v_2]=[0:1]$.
 Choose $k$ distinct points $Q_1, \ldots, Q_k$ in $E_P\setminus \{P',P''\}$ for some integer $k\geq 1$.
 Let $p_2 : S_2 \to S_1$ be the blow-up of $S_1$ at $Q_1,\ldots ,Q_k$.
 We will call $S_2$ a {\it core surface} of $(S, C, P)$. \end{definition}

 Our main result in this section is Theorem \ref{thm21} below.
 The existence of a very special triple will be obtained later in Section \ref{sect3}.
 The two results together give us a variety $V$ satisfying the properties (1) and (2) in Theorem \ref{thm1} with $V:=S_2$ for $d=2$ and $V:=S_2\times M$ for $d=m+2\geq 3$.
+In order to get the property (3) in that theorem, we need to specify some parameters in the construction.
+This will be done in Section \ref{sect4}.

 \begin{theorem} Let $(S, C, P)$ be a very special triple and $S_2$ a core surface of $(S, C, P)$ as above.
 Then \begin{enumerate} \item ${\rm Aut}\, (S_2)$ is discrete and not finitely generated; \item for each integer $m \ge 1$, there is a smooth projective variety $M$ of dimension $m$ and general type such that ${\rm Aut}\, (S_2 \times M)$ is discrete and not finitely generated. \end{enumerate} \end{theorem} \begin{proof} (1) We have seen that ${\rm Aut}\, (S_1)$ and ${\rm Aut}\, (S_2)$ can be regarded as subgroups of ${\rm Aut}\, (S)$ via $p_1$ and $p_1 \circ p_2$.
 So these groups are discrete since ${\rm Aut}\, (S)$ is discrete.
 It remains to check that ${\rm Aut}\, (S_2)$ is not finitely generated.
 We use the notation from Definitions \ref{def21}, \ref{def22}, \ref{def23} and note that